 This results in higher chances of one facing electrical emergencies at work.
-Studies reveal that electrical dangers are more often reported from offices/business than homes or other places.
+Studies reveal that electrical dangers are more often reported from offices/businesses than homes or other places.

 Common Electricity Hazards at Your Workplace

-- In an environment which is potentially inflammable and volatile, electricity is often the primary source of detonation.
+- In an environment that is potentially inflammable and volatile, electricity is often the primary source of detonation.
 This can result in deadly explosions and/or fire.

 - Electric dangers arising from faulty connections and wires are more common and dangerous than you think.
-This is the reason workplace management should be timely carrying out electric circuit examination and troubleshooting.
+This is the reason workplace management should be timely carrying out electric circuit examinations and troubleshooting.

 - When your live body parts come in contact with electricity conductors, you get electric current or shocks.
 If severe, it can (and mostly does) result in burns.